AlexScriptX/ONLIMIT-TRUCKIN-SCRIPT/README.md

 ## ✨ Features

 ### 🚗 Free Gamepass
-- **Disable Jumping**: Prevents your character from jumping while in the vehicle, ensuring better stability and control.
+- **Disable Jumping**: Prevents your character from jumping while in the vehicle.

 ### ⚡ Customizable Interface
 - The **menu interface** is fully configurable, with a dark theme and adjustable options such as window size.